I am a postdoctoral researcher at EPFL Lausanne, working jointly with the

 of NCAs.
 We find that the ratio between the number of channels in the cell state

-and the number of hidden neurons in the update rule is a key factor that controls the
+and the number of hidden neurons in the update rule is a key factor that

 NCA stability and emergent motion in the NCA generated patterns.

-We introduce the Locally Effective Latent Space Direction (LELSD) framework, a novel
+We introduce the Locally Effective Latent Space Direction (LELSD) framework, a

-approach to localized image editing in Generative Adversarial Networks (GANs), which
+approach to localized image editing in Generative Adversarial Networks (GANs),

-utilizes a new objective function incorporating supervision from a pre-trained segmentation
+utilizes a new objective function incorporating supervision from a pre-trained

 network.

-We present an uncomplicated non-parametric baseline that attains the lowest error based on a
+We present an uncomplicated non-parametric baseline that attains the lowest

 widely adopted metric within the field.
-This serves to demonstrate the misleading nature of
+This serves to demonstrate the

 this particular metric.